reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 - [Ilya Sutskever](https://twitter.com/ilyasut/status/1096875730225397760) twitter thread on resistance to transparency and reproducibility in AI
 - [Jeremy Howard](https://twitter.com/jeremyphoward/status/1097234160337412096) twitter thread analysis of the decision and debate

-Attorneys are a vital part of the AI discussion.
+Attorneys are a vital party in the AI discussion.
 Fordham Law School in New York City held a symposium on February 15, 2018 entitled [Artificial Intelligence, Robotics, and the Reprogramming of Law](https://go.activecalendar.com/FordhamUniversity/site/law/event/rise-of-the-machines-artificial-intelligence-robotics-and-the-reprogramming-of-law).
 The event was free and open to the public.
 The event was recorded, and full proceedings will be published in Fall 2019.

 ## Executive Summary